mosip/documentation/docs/build-&-deployment.md

 An Apple developer account is a must to publish builds in TestFlight.

 1. Set the backend URL and choose a theme (orange | purple) inside the `.env` file.
-2. Archive the build using xcode.
+2. Archive the build using `xcode`.
 3. Upload the archive to Testflight.

 First choose `Distribute App`.